loginov-rocks/homebridge-http-webhooks-server/README.md

 configured accessories outside of **Homebridge**.

-Note, that you should start the server on port `3000` and open **Swagger UI** on the same computer as the server is running, because the default server URL configured in the OpenAPI specification is `localhost:3000`.
+Note, that you should start the server on port `3000` and open **Swagger UI** on the same computer as the server is running because the default server URL configured in the OpenAPI specification is `localhost:3000`.
 Another option is to edit the [openapi.yaml](https://github.com/loginov-rocks/homebridge-http-webhooks-server/blob/main/docs/openapi.yaml) in **Swagger UI** to point to the correct address and port.

+Apart from the endpoints used by the plugin, the server exposes `_internal` endpoints for every accessory that can be used to get the current internal state of the accessory, as well as a history of triggered events.

 ## Simulated Accessories